dbetka/openlayers-guide/docs/gfm/begginer/first-run-es6.md

 For production, we strongly recommend bundling the application together with its dependencies, as explained in the Building an OpenLayers Application tutorial.

 Put a map on a page
 Below you'll find a complete working example.
+You can create a new file, copy in the contents below, and open in a browser.

-[Open example in new tab](../../../examples/begginers/first-run-es6/) or create a new file, copy in the contents below, and open in a browser:
+[Open example in new tab](../../../examples/begginers/first-run-es6/)

 #### index.html